-Turning to countries other than those defined as developed or emerging market countries, Figure 3 shows that while the evolution of exchange rate regimes between 1991 and 1999 was consistent with the bipolar hypothesis, the evolution of exchange rate regimes for this group of countries since 1999 is not.
-Rather on balance there has been a move from the floating rate to the intermediate regimes.
+Turning to countries other than those defined as developed or emerging market countries, Figure 3 shows that although the evolution of exchange rate regimes between 1991 and 1999 was consistent with the bipolar hypothesis, the evolution of exchange rate regimes for this group of countries since 1999 is not.
+Rather, on balance there has been a move from the floating rate to the intermediate regimes.

-There has been a considerable amount of movement among exchange rate regimes in Figure 3.
-Fifteen countries moved into the intermediate regime from the floating regime and six moved from the intermediate regime to floating.
+There has been a considerable amount of movement among exchange rate regimes, as shown in Figure 3.
+Fifteen countries moved into the intermediate regime from the floating regime and six moved from the intermediate

+Figure 3.
+All Other Countries: Exchange Rate Regimes, 1991, 1999, and 2006 regime to floating.
 El Salvador moved from an intermediate regime to dollarization.
 Table 3 lists the countries in this group along with their exchange rate regimes; asterisks indicate changes in the exchange rate regime (including shifts among subcategories within the three major categories) between 1999 and 2006, with asterisked numbers in brackets indicating the number of countries in each of the seven categories in the table that were not in that category in 1999.